Post-Doctoral Research Associate in Green Fuels (Computational)

 - we encourage fellowship applications to work within the group

-- no funded Post-Doc Positions are currently available within the group, please check back regularly as new positions will be advertised as they become available
+- if no funded Post-Doc Positions are currently available within the group, please check back regularly as new positions will be advertised as they become available

 - we are always on the lookout for outstanding young researchers.
 You should have a first class degree in a relevant subject: chemistry, physics, or engineering